mmbman/Katagiri/about.md

 Words where I am unsure of the best transcription, or where I am adding words to make the meaning more clear, are usually presented in brackets, [like this].
 Significant nonverbal sounds are noted *[in brackets with italics]*.
 Sections that are unintelligible are marked *[unintelligible]*, or sometimes [...], depending on what makes the text more readable.
 And transcriber comments adding additional information are placed in parentheses, *(like this)*.
 It is also worth noting that the timecodes embedded in the transcripts, in addition to helping match up the text to the audio recording, also serve as section breaks.

-Katagiri Roshi’s talks are a treasure trove of [dharma](glossary#dharma) teaching, most of which is not included in the excellent [books](resources#katagiri-books) that have been compiled from his lectures.
+Katagiri Roshi’s talks are a treasure trove of [dharma](glossary#dharma) teaching, most of which is not included in the wonderful [books](resources#katagiri-books) that have been compiled from his lectures.
 They also convey his energy, his enthusiasm, and particularly, his sense of humor.
 I am transcribing these talks as a way of studying them myself.
 I've already found much here that is personally meaningful, even revolutionary.
 I hope you find something inspiring here as well.

   – Kikan Michael Howard